-Who doesn’t know Chios, with its ‘mastic villages’ and proud Mediterranean captains?
-And yet, it’s one of the most unexplored and unspoiled islands of the North Aegean, full of secrets, surprises and hidden treasures.
-Chios is an island that has been blessed by nature and history.
-It is fragrant, and authentic, multi-dimensional and irresistible.
+Chios has made quite a name for itself with its so-called mastic villages and proud sea captains.
+And yet, it’s one of the most unexplored islands of the North Aegean, full of secrets, surprises and hidden treasures.
+Blessed by nature and history, it is fragrant, authentic and irresistible.
 When you come here on holiday, be prepared to leave behind a little bit of your soul.

 What to do on Chios

 The fertile and stately Kambos

 Discover a network of narrow roads that barely fit a car, tall walls made by skilled stonemasons and ornate doors with beautiful arches.
 Chios’ most aristocratic families once lived here, in the island’s most fertile valley, and it is where the Genovese built their mansions in the 14th century.

 The legendary mastic villages